lukic-aleksandar/RoseLibML/README.md

 # RoseLibML

 ## The project

 This project aims to enable inference of code idioms from an unlabeled data set.
 The architecture of the solution is modular.
-The inference core can be extended to suport an arbitrary language.
+The inference core can be extended to support an arbitrary language.
 Currently, the solution supports inference from files written in C# language, using [Roslyn](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/).